grilloandrea6/machine-learning-programming/README.md

 # Machine Learning Programming
-Exercises from the EPFL course Model Predictive Control.
+Assignments and exercises from the EPFL course Machine Learning Programming.

 2023, fall semester